 But for me, I was soaking in every detail and trying to remember every sound.

 Journalism fell into my heart by chance.
 I was always fond of reading and writing, but coming to UCI, I never thought I'd be able to marry my passions of dance & journalism.
 However, last week, I was able to go backstage and be a witness to a ballet-in-the-works.
-I passed by Misty Copeland, shook Stella Abrer's hand, and stared in awe at the Segerstrom stage.
+I passed by Misty Copeland, shook Stella Abrera's hand, and stood on the Segerstrom stage.

 To view the photos I took for OC Weekly, click here.